Home / Pasta Recipes / Vegan Pesto Recipe with Almonds and Fresh Basil

 step one

 Toast the nuts.
-Spread almonds in an even layer in a medium frying pan and place over medium heat.
-Toast, stirring frequently, until almonds are fragrant and golden.
-Remove to a plate and let cool.
+Spread the almonds in an even layer in a medium frying pan over medium heat.
+Toast, stirring frequently, until fragrant and golden brown.
+These toasted almonds add incredible flavor to the finished pesto.
+Remove to a plate and let cool, then chop half for garnish and leave the remaining whole almonds for the pesto.

 step two